 8 Key Notes to Move to Automated Software Testing

 1. Know Your Software Well

 The choice of test automation frameworks or tools depends heavily on the technologies used in your software.
 Think like a tester.
 Know every aspect of your software before you begin with Automation.
 Know the language in which the software is written and how it is integrated with third-party resources.
 This will enable you to streamline the tool selection process.

 2. Learn A Programming Language; Like Python

-Test automation is only is attainable when you are an experienced coder.
+Test automation is only attainable when you are an experienced coder.
 You can begin with Python since the language is relatively easier.
-Also, there are a plethora of resources available online that will assist you to understand the language.
-Apart from Python, it is recommended to upgrade your skills such as XML, HTML, CSS, XPATH, and SOAP.
+Also, many resources available online will assist you in understanding the language.
+Apart from Python, upgrading your skills such as XML, HTML, CSS, XPATH, and SOAP is recommended.